jay23606/chat-gpt-voice/README.md

 I wrote it primarily so I could easily ping ChatGPT on my mobile device (Added PWA support using manifest.json)

+I've also added a form of "tabs" using iframes and a way to toggle to vanilla-chatgpt

 To get api key:

 https://platform.openai.com/account/api-keys